 In the case of CFF application, CM,CFF shall be reported as the part of the total vehicle CFP.
 In addition, CM,RCM, CM,MBBMand CM,CFF shall be reported separately.
 The materials to which the CFF is applied shall be reported.

-In the case of just RCM application, only CM,RCM shall be evaluated in the material production stage and reported in the total vehicle CFP.
+In the case of [just only?]
+RCM application, only CM,RCM shall be evaluated in the material production stage and reported in the total vehicle CFP.

-The meaning and definition of the parameters of the CFF are the same of the ones reported in the EC recommendation 2021/2279 Annex III Chapter 4.4.8.1.
+The meaning and definition of the parameters of the CFF are the same of the ones reported in the EC recommendation 2021/2279 Annex I Chapter 4.4.8.1.

 - A; Allocation factor of burdens and credits between supplier and user of recycled materials.